flabbyninja/powertracker/powertracker-rest/README.md

 # PowerTracker RESTful API

-Spring Boot application, serving API's using SpringMVC and backed by a JPA repository.
+Provides the back-end support for the UI, keeping track of available power items and allocations.
+Implemented in Spring Boot, backed by a JPA repository.

 ## Supported API's